Gigaspaces/xap-docs/site-hugo/content/xap/14.0/rn/index.markdown

 weight: 800
 ---

-# InsightEdge Platform Version 14.0
+# InsightEdge Platform and XAP Version 14.0

-These release notes provide information about product changes, updates, resolved issues, and more for the InsightEdge platform release 14.0.
+These release notes provide information about product changes, updates, resolved issues, and more for the InsightEdge platform and XAP release 14.0.
 Refer to the topics listed below for details.

 # GigaSpaces Product Lifecycle and End-of-Life Policy

-For information about the InsightEdge and XAP product lifecycle, and the product End of Life (EOL) policy, see [Product Lifecycle and End-of-Life Policy](/release_notes/lifecycle.html).
+For information about the InsightEdge Platform and XAP product lifecycle, and the product End of Life (EOL) policy, see [Product Lifecycle and End-of-Life Policy](/release_notes/lifecycle.html).

 # Older Versions

-Release notes for previous versions of XAP are available at the following links:
+Release notes for previous versions of InsightEdge and XAP are available at the following links:

 - [12.3](/xap/12.3/rn/index.html)
 - [12.2](/xap/12.2/rn/index.html)